50 commonly mispronounced words in English

 ‘-able’ (sounds like /ebl/ not /eible/): questionable, reliable, doable

-– Latin and Greek words have ‘ch’ pronounced like /k/, not /ch/, for example, character, chemistry, architecture, architect, mechanic
+– Latin and Greek words have ‘ch’ pronounced like /k/, not /ch/: character, chemistry, architecture, architect, mechanic

-– ‘Ph’ is always read /f/, not as two letters: phone, sphere, nephew, physics, graph
+– ‘Ph’ is always read /f/, not two separate sound: phone, sphere, nephew, physics, graph

-– You will find that in most cases we pronounce ‘au’ letter combination like /o/ not /au/: pause, audience, Austria, Australia, author
+– You will find that in most cases we pronounce ‘au’ letter combination as /ɔː/ not /au/: pause, audience, Austria, Australia, author

-Combinations of vowels e/i/y/u with ‘r’ in the middle of words all sound the same
+3. Combinations of vowels e/i/y/u with ‘r’ in the middle of words

-We pronounce all these words similarly: girl, term, turn, burn, spur, Myrtie, shirt, bird, heard, early, thirsty, skirt, fur, dirty, curse, work
+All these words have the same vowel: girl, term, turn, burn, spur, Myrtie, shirt, bird, heard, early, thirsty, skirt, fur, dirty, curse, work

 honest, hour,